FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA¶

 Key Findings¶

-- Scalar scaling (1D rotation) is almost ineffective in high-dimensional LoRA—proof shows that for rank>1, subspace-level (orthogonal) alignment is necessary, not just norm adjustment.
+- Scalar scaling (1D rotation) is almost useless in high-dimensional LoRA—proving that when rank > 1, subspace-level (orthogonal) alignment is required rather than just norm adjustment.

 Highlights & Insights¶

-- Procrustes is a perfect tool for federated LoRA aggregation—closed-form solution, \(\mathcal{O}(r^3)\) complexity, preserves orthogonality and semantics, no extra communication, meeting almost all desiderata at once.
+- Procrustes is a perfect match for Federated LoRA aggregation: It provides a closed-form solution, \(\mathcal{O}(r^3)\) complexity, preserves orthogonality, maintains semantics, and adds no communication—meeting almost all desiderata.

-- Soft rotation \(\lambda\) is a crucial detail: Hard alignment can hurt in some settings; the authors use \(\lambda\in[0,1]\) interpolation to control alignment strength, engineering the theoretically "optimal orthogonal matrix" for practical use.
-This "conservative early, confident later" approach can transfer to other federated/distributed schemes.
+- The importance of soft rotation \(\lambda\): Hard alignment can degrade performance in certain settings.
+Using \(\lambda\in[0,1]\) to interpolate alignment strength is key to engineering the "optimal orthogonal matrix" for practical use.
+This "conservative early, confident late" strategy could be transferred to other federated/distributed schemes.

 Limitations & Future Work¶

-- The paper assumes the reference uses the previous global model; if client selection is uneven or communication drops occur, \(W^{t-1}\) may be outdated.
-Experiments show \(W^{t-2}\) leads to performance drop.
+- The paper assumes the reference uses the previous round's global model.
+In cases of uneven client selection frequencies or packet loss, \(W^{t-1}\) might be severely outdated; experiments with \(W^{t-2}\) showed performance drops.

-- No direct comparison with FedSA-LoRA or FedEx-LoRA on generative tasks; Appendix Table 7 only provides a summary comparison.
+- Lack of direct comparison with FedSA-LoRA or FedEx-LoRA on generative tasks, with only a summary comparison in Appendix Table 7.

 Related Work & Insights¶

-- vs FedIT: FedIT is the baseline, directly averaging factors; adding rotational alignment reduces aggregation error by an order of magnitude, improving nearly all tasks.
+- vs. FedIT: FedIT is the baseline using direct factor-wise averaging.
+This work adds rotational alignment, reducing aggregation error by an order of magnitude and improving performance across most tasks.

-- vs FFA-LoRA/RoLoRA: These freeze one factor to achieve linear aggregation, essentially "bypassing" rotational ambiguity; this paper "actively resolves" it, preserving parameter space.
+- vs. FFA-LoRA/RoLoRA: These freeze one factor to achieve linear aggregation, essentially "bypassing" rotational ambiguity.
+This work "actively solves" it without restricting the parameter space.
 FedRot-LoRA leads RoLoRA by 5 points at \(N=50\).

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ The observation that "rotational invariance is the true root cause" is sharp, unifying previous scattered attempts under a clear geometric framework.
+- Novelty: ⭐⭐⭐⭐⭐ The observation that "rotational invariance is the true root cause" is sharp, unifying scattered attempts into a clear geometric framework.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Five GLUE tasks × three scales × five ranks + GSM8K + HumanEval + multiple ablations + scalar scaling/random rotation controls, very comprehensive.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers five GLUE tasks × three scales × five ranks + GSM8K + HumanEval + extensive ablations + scalar/random rotation controls.

-- Writing Quality: ⭐⭐⭐⭐⭐ Figures 1-2 illustrate the motivation intuitively; theoretical section Theorem 4.4 + 4.8 with Corollary 4.9 gives feasible domain for \(\lambda\), structure is clear.
+- Writing Quality: ⭐⭐⭐⭐⭐ Figures 1-2 explain the motivation intuitively; the theoretical sections for Theorem 4.4/4.8 and Corollary 4.9 are well-structured.

-- Value: ⭐⭐⭐⭐ Can be directly used in existing federated LoRA frameworks by simply replacing the aggregation step; very friendly for industrial deployment.
+- Value: ⭐⭐⭐⭐ Can be directly applied to existing Federated LoRA frameworks by replacing the aggregation step; very friendly for industrial deployment.